Master of Science in Architectural Engineering

 Students in the program must complete a minimum of 32 credit hours in total, with 6 to 8 hours of thesis credits (CAE 591) awarded for successful completion of master’s thesis milestones.
 Up to 12 credit hours of 400-level undergraduate coursework may be included in the program with adviser approval.

 Degree candidates in the master of science program must complete a minimum of 32 credit hours, six to eight of which must be research and thesis credits.
 Up to 12 credit hours of 400-level undergraduate coursework may be included in the program with prior adviser approval.
 An oral defense of the thesis constitutes the comprehensive examination, and no additional written comprehensive examination is required.

-|CAE 513||Building Science||3|
+|CAE 513||Building Science 1||3|

-|Select a minimum of two courses from the following:||6|
+|Select a minimum of 12 credit hours from the followiing:||12|

 |Building Enclosure Design||3|

 |Applied Bldg Energy Modeling||3|

 |Measurement & Instrumentation||3|

 |General Elective Courses||(3-5)|

 |Select up to five credit hours of general electives 2||3-5|